Sponsored by Tourism Queensland

-It was so great to return to sit outside the camper with our dinner and continue our conversations about the Universe and magic, with little rofous bettong, or rat-kangaroo jumping around.
+It was so great to return to sit outside the camper with our dinner with little rufous bettong, or rat-kangaroo jumping around.
 The size of a rabbit, the bettong is the smallest of the kangaroo species in Australia.

-It’s not the only shy, elusive Australian animal you have a very good chance of seeing here.
-It’s highly likely you’ll see some platypus as well.
+It’s not the only shy, elusive Australian wildlife you have a very good chance of seeing here.
+It’s highly likely you’ll see a platypus as well.
 They hang out in the creek just behind the campsite.
 (Visit Eungella National Park to see wild platypi)

 They’re pretty easy to find if you are quiet and still.
 We didn’t and are still yet to see them in the wild.

-The campground also has many other fun activities and programs during the season, like Sunday roast dinners, guided tours and heli-flights.
+The campground also has many other fun activities and programs during the season, like Sunday roast dinners, guided tours, and helicopter flights.
 The helicopter takes you over Carnarvon and Moolayember Gorge, which cannot be accessed by land.

 The nearby Bandana Station has sunset tours.
-Reflect upon the timelessness of the ranges whilst splashes of colour illuminate 30km of escarpment.
-Enjoy it with instrumental music, a glass of wine, a cheese platter and a billy tea and damper to wrap up the evening.
+Reflect upon the timelessness of the ranges whilst splashes of colour illuminate 30km of the escarpment.
+Enjoy it with instrumental music, a glass of wine, a cheese platter, and a billy tea and damper to wrap up the evening.

 No one does billy tea and damper like the Queenslanders!